pmill/php-plesk/README.md

 Introduction
 ------------

-This is a package that contains a collection of PHP classes giving access to the Plesk API.
+This is a package contains a PHP client for the Plesk RPC API.

 The following features are currently supported: